Telehealth solutions – recent statistics and forecasts

 Robotic process automation (RPA) is an automation technology that can emulate structured human activity.
 This technology deploys scripts to communicate with other digital systems and execute repeated processes, including day-to-day data capture and retrieval, transaction processing, and more.

 Robotic process automation (RPA) is becoming increasingly widespread across different healthcare verticals.
-The technology can automate appointment scheduling, payment and claim processing, data synchronization, compliance management, and other repetitive tasks.
+The technology can automate appointment scheduling, payment and claim processing, data synchronization, compliance management, and more, notably improving virtual care.

 Human pose estimation

 Human pose estimation (HPE) is a popularity-gaining technology, a movement analysis software to track the position of joints in space.
 Camera-based human body detection helps identify and classify semantic points (knees, wrists, elbows, hands) by using computer vision and other advanced methods, which include deep learning, marker-based systems, inertial measurement units (IMUs), RGB-D cameras, and others.

 Human pose estimation (HPE) provides real-time motion analysis that poses sensible benefits to the healthcare industry.
 Video-based human activity recognition can be successfully implemented across different healthcare verticals, providing enhanced virtual care.

 Abto Software has the required expertise to help healthcare organizations achieve better business outcomes.
 Our company can cover every part of your upcoming project – from initial business consulting and investigation to planning, software development, and maintenance.